-5800 series transmitters have built-in serial numbers that must be "enrolled" by the system using the 56 or 83 interactive mode, or input to the control via the downloader.
+5800 series transmitters have built-in serial numbers that must be "enrolled" into the system using the \star 56 or \star 83 interactive mode, or input to the control via the downloader.
 5800 series transmitters (except 5827 described separately) do not have DIP switches.

-Each transmitter's zone number is programmed into the system in 56 mode.
+Each transmitter's zone number is programmed into the system in \star 56 mode.
 Some transmitters, such as the 5816 and 5817, can support more than one "zone" (referred to as loops or inputs).
 On the 5816 for example, the wire connection terminal block is loop 1, the reed contact is loop 2.
 Each loop must be assigned a different zone number.